neuralmagic/examples/notebooks/generate-text/readme.md

 generation_config = {"top_k": 50, "max_new_tokens": 300}

 result = text_pipeline(
     prompt="Translate the following sentence to French `Today is a good day to go out and play football because it is sunny.
-After that, you can consider, visiting the national park for a nature walk while seeing some wild animals.`", generation_config=generation_config,
+After that, you can consider visiting the national park for a nature walk while seeing some wild animals.`", generation_config=generation_config,
 )
 print(result.generations[0].text)